BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.Jenkins/Documentation/InstallationGuidelines.md

 ### Jenkins Service accounts and password

+Both the Jenkins Controller and the Jenkins Agent run as Windows services.
+In keeping with best practices.
+Services should execute under a named service account.
+In the ATAP organization, named service accounts execute Powershell 7 as their default session, and these sessions run both the local machine profile and a per-user profile.
+Installation of Jenkins starts with the creation of the two service accounts and ensuring that their default shells are properly setup.

+The Ansible Roles `RoleJenkinsController` and `RoleJenkinsAgent` will automate the process to install a Jenkins Controller and a Jenkins Agent.
+The `RoleJenkinsAgent` is part of the `CI/CDHosts` group, meaning any hosts assigned to that group will run that role.

 #### Jenkins Controller service account

+The settings key for the name of the Jenkins Controller service account is `$settings[$global:configRootKeys['JenkinsControllerServiceAccountConfigRootKey']]`
-The machine running the Jenkins Controller needs a local user (service account) under which the Jenkins Controller service will run. run `lusrmgr.msc`
+The host running the Jenkins Controller needs a local user (service account) under which the Jenkins Controller service will run.

+   run `lusrmgr.msc`

 I chose `JenkinsControllerSrvAcc` and password `Notsecret`.
 ToDo: implement Secrets file for recording the JenkinsServiceAccount password for each machine running Jenkins